 5. Doubting your caring abilities.

-It is common for long-distance carers to doubt their abilities to care for a loved one.
-After all, you can’t be with them every day.
+It is common for long-distance carers to doubt their abilities when you can’t be present to provide care in the home.
 They may sound frail when you talk to them, making you doubt that you are doing the right thing by living at a distance.
 However, you can replace that doubt with information by doing the following:

 - Research caring and the resources for long-distance carers in your area